LostArtefacts/TRX/GAMEFLOW.md

       <code>*_textures.bin</code>
     </td>
     <td>
-      Injects various texture fixes, such as gaps in the walls or wrongly colored models.
+      Injects fixes for texture issues in the original levels, such as gaps in the walls or wrongly colored models.
 Refer to the README for a full list of fixes.
     </td>
   </tr>
   <tr valign="top">